loystonpais/nixcraft/README.md

 Nixcraft - A declarative minecraft launcher in nix

-Warning - This project is a work in progress.
+Warning - This project is in a usable state but stil a work in progress.
 Do expect things to break.

 ## Features